Yuelioi/docs_ue/markdown/Utilities-zh/Struct/BreakGameplayAttribute.md

 ## Inputs

-Gameplay Attribute: Gameplay Attribute Structure (by ref).
+Gameplay Attribute. gameplay Attribute structure (by reference).

 ## Outputs

-Attribute Name: String.
+Attribute Name.
+String.
 Attribute Name:.
-Name of the attribute, usually the same as property name.
+The name of the attribute, usually the same as the attribute name.